LLNL/axom/src/axom/core/docs/sphinx/core_containers.rst

    :start-after: _cuda_array_create_start
    :end-before: _cuda_array_create_end
    :language: C++

+.. note:: Unless the Dynamic memory space is in use, the ``Array`` constructor will ignore an allocator ID that doesn't match its memory space, and in debug builds will print a warning at runtime.

 We can now launch the kernel and display the results via a transfer back to host-accessible memory: